JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 The default value is -1.

 The hook reads the mission values then the craft values.
 When a value is different than -1 it overwrites the current value.

+# Weapon opt replace

+Suppose that the craft is "FlightModels\[Model].opt".

+To define opt replacement for the weapons create a file named "FlightModels\[Model]OptReplace.txt" or create a section named "OptReplace" in "FlightModels\[Model].ini".
+The format is:
+WeaponXXX = value

+XXX is the weapon model index. value is the path to the opt file.

 *** Credits ***